Last Updated on November 12th, 2019

 Moisturizers keep the skin soft and flexible.
 They don’t add oil to the skin.
 In fact, they help pores drain oil off the skin by relaxing the skin around the pore.
 But many products that are labeled as moisturizers actually make the skin dryer.

 It’s important that your moisturizer does not contain isopropyl alcohol.
 Many products contain enough isopropyl alcohol to make your skin feel tingly—which is a sign that the top layer of cells has been killed and will dry out—but not enough alcohol actually to kill acne bacteria.
 They offer the worst possible acne treatment.

 Instead, moisturize your skin with products that contain ingredients such as dimethicone and siloxane.
-These ingredients lock moisture in your skin so it is more resistant to dry air and sun.
-The best moisturizers also contain herbal ingredients like green tea (Camelia sinensis) extract, which reduces the production of oil in pores while dimethicone keeps moisture in surrounding skin.
+These ingredients lock moisture in your skin, so it is more resistant to dry air and sun.
+The best moisturizers also contain herbal ingredients like green tea (Camellia sinensis) extract, which reduces the production of oil in pores, while dimethicone keeps moisture in surrounding skin.